 Features of team collaboration tools

-Effective team collaboration software possesses task management capabilities that enable users to check the progress of tasks across multiple projects using one screen.
+Effective team collaboration software possesses task management capabilities that enable users to check the progress of tasks and milestones across multiple projects using one screen.
 This feature provides a quick look at due dates, conversations, files, checklists and time logs for each task, enabling users to save time and take control of the workflow.
 Users are also able to reassign work, reprioritize tasks and add resources when necessary.
 The task management feature provides updates on project tasks that the user is responsible for, as well as notifications of tasks that the user needs to accept or reject.
 A complete report of the task should be available in any file format.

-The document management solutions feature enables users to store, organize, collaborate on and share any document or media file.
+The document management feature enables users to store, organize, collaborate on and share any document or media file.
 This feature includes an option to automatically notify team members whenever someone approves, rejects, views, uploads, downloads or adds comments to a shared document.
 The document management solutions feature also includes the ability to quickly and securely drag and drop files into a folder within a user's personal hard drive, the network drive or a team folder.

 Types of team collaboration tools

-Document synchronization tools match two documents, making all edits in one version effective in the second version as well.
+- Document synchronization tools match two documents, making all edits in one version effective in the second version as well.
 This ensures that both documents are identical and that employees always have the most recent version of the information.

 Benefits of using team collaboration tools

-Team collaboration tools are a beneficial addition to most business environments, improving work processes and their final outcomes.
 Specific benefits that come from using team collaboration tools include the following:

-- a clearer exchange of information since all communications, files and progress updates are centralized;
+- A clearer exchange of information since all communications, files and progress updates are centralized.

 Challenges of working with team collaboration tools